jameselliothart/MusicMan/README.md

 ## Running

-In the project root execute
+In the project root execute:
 ```sh
 docker-compose up --build
 ```